-- Determine the best path for sending data and filtering broadcast traffic to the local segment.
-They DON'T pass on broadcast traffic - work at the Network layer of OSI => they can switch and route packets across network segments - They provide these functions of a bridge - o filtering and isolating traffic - o connecting network segments - routing table contains - 1. all known network addresses - 2. how to connect to other networks - 3. possible paths between those routers - 4. costs of sending data over those paths - 5. not only network addresses but also media access control sublayer addresses for each node - Routers - REQUIRE specific addresses: they only understand network numbers which allow them to talk to other routers and local adapter card addresses - Only pass Packets to the network segment they are destined for. - o routers don't talk to remote computers, only to other routers - they can segment large networks into smaller ones - they act as a safety barrier (firewall) between segments - they prohibit broadcast storms, because broadcasts and bad data aren't forwarded - o are slower than most bridges - can join dissimilar access methods: a router can route a packet from a TCP/IP Ethernet network to a TCP/IP Token Ring network

-- Routers don't look at the destination computer address.
-They only look at the NETWORK address and they only pass on the data if the network address is known

-=> less traffic

-- Routable protocols:

-- DECnet, IP, IPX, OSI, XNS, DDP (Apple)

-- Routable protocols have Network layer addressing embedded

-- Non-routable protocols:

-- o LAT, NetBEUI, DLC

-- o Non-routable protocols don't have network layer addressing
+- 1. all known network addresses - 2. how to connect to other networks - 3. possible paths between those routers - 4. costs of sending data over those paths - 5. not only network addresses but also media access control sublayer addresses for each node - Routers - REQUIRE specific addresses: they only understand network numbers which allow them to talk to other routers and local adapter card addresses - Only pass Packets to the network segment they are destined for - routers don't talk to remote computers, only to other routers - they can segment large networks into smaller ones - they act as a safety barrier (firewall) between segments - they prohibit broadcast storms, because broadcasts and bad data aren't forwarded - are slower than most bridges - can join dissimilar access methods: a router can route a packet from a TCP/IP Ethernet network to a TCP/IP Token Ring network - Routers don't look at the destination computer address.
+They only look at the NETWORK address and they only pass on the data if the network address is known => less traffic - Routable protocols: - o DECnet, IP, IPX, OSI, XNS, DDP (Apple) - Routable protocols have Network layer addressing embedded - Non-routable protocols: - o LAT, NetBEUI, DLC - Non-routable protocols don't have network layer addressing

-3.5.4.1 Choosing Paths
+3.6.4.1 Choosing Paths

-- routers can choose the best path for the data to follow
+Routers can choose the best path for the data to follow

-- Routers can accommodate multiple active paths between LAN segments.
+Routers can accommodate multiple active paths between LAN segments.
 To determine the best path, it takes these things into account:

-- o If one path is down, the data can be forwarded over on alternative route
+If one path is down, the data can be forwarded over on alternative route

-- Routers can listen and determine which parts of the network are busiest.
+Routers can listen and determine which parts of the network are busiest.

-- it decides the path the data packet will follow by determining the number of hops between internetwork segments
+It decides the path the data packet will follow by determining the number of hops between internetwork segments

-- OSPF (Open Shortest Path First)
+OSPF (Open Shortest Path First)

-- is a link-state routing algorithm
+Is a link-state routing algorithm

-- o routes are calculated based on
+Routes are calculated based on

-- # of hops
+of hops

-- line speed
+Line speed

-- traffic

-- cost
+Traffic

+Cost

-- TCP/IP supports OSPF
+TCP/IP supports OSPF

-- RIP (Routing Information Protocol)
+RIP (Routing Information Protocol)

-- RIP is the protocol used to determine the # of hops to a distant segment.
+RIP is the protocol used to determine the # of hops to a distant segment.

-- o uses distance-vector algorithm to determine routes
+Uses distance-vector algorithm to determine routes

-- TCP/IP & IPX support RIP
+TCP/IP & IPX support RIP

-- NLSP (NetWare Link Services Protocol)
+NLSP (NetWare Link Services Protocol)

-- o is a link-state algorithm for use with IPX
+is a link-state algorithm for use with IPX

-- There are 2 types of routers
+There are 2 types of routers

-- Static manually setup and configure the routing table and to specify each route
+static - manually setup and configure the routing table and to specify each route dynamic automatic discovery of routers use information from other routers

-- o Dynamic

-- automatic discovery of routers

-- use information from other routers

-3.5.5 Brouters
+3.6.5 Brouters

-- Combine the best qualities of both bridges and routers - First, a brouter checks to see if the protocol is routable or non-routable - Route selected routable protocols. - They can bridge non-routable protocols.
+Combine the best qualities of both bridges and routers.

+First, a brouter checks to see if the protocol is routable or non-routable.

+Route selected routable protocols.

+They can bridge non-routable protocols.
 Like a Bridge, they use the MAC address to forward to destination.
-They act like a router for one protocol and a bridge for all the others - More cost effective than individual bridges and routers. - SO, use a brouter when you have routable and non-routable protocols.
+They act like a router for one protocol and a bridge for all the others.

+More cost effective than individual bridges and routers.

+SO, use a brouter when you have routable and non-routable protocols.

-3.5.6 Hubs
+3.6.6 Hubs